Central Square Records in Seaside Shares the Passion

 Members of the coalition of independent music stores, they participate each year in the National Record Store Day – helping expose local talent to a broader audience through the tie-ins and store promotions.
 And they carry limited pressed vinyl, which is great for collectors, and for parents who want to share a bit of history (and musical quality) with their kids.

 They also seem to hire people who love the store as much as they do.
 Creative and interesting, this small crew never seems to mind when someone asks to listen to a CD or requests a guitar or amp on special order.
-A former employee, Jourdan Joly, moved to attend art school but has created a line of T-shirts that Tom is now selling.
-And they sell well.
+If for nothing else, go for the amazing lineup of cool T-shirts that are hot sellers.

-Tom and Ed seemed equally impressed with the live shows, and it seems to be a facet of the store they most want to grow.
-Avid supporters of local musicians, they’ve expanded their space and schedule for live in-store perfomrances.
-Keep you eye on the SoWal Live Music Calendar for gigs.
+Tom and Ed seemed equally impressed with the live shows, and it seems to be a facet of the store they love as avid supporters of local musicians - keep your eye on the SoWal Live Music Calendar for gigs.

-But mainstays like the Jittery Joe’s Coffee, free WIFI and a place to sit and relax won’t go away.
-And the front porch still offers one of the best views of Seaside.
+A bonus is the front porch with one of the best views of Seaside.
 If you’ve never been, do yourself a favor and sit for a while on the front porch, soak up the music and watch the activities of the town unfold below you.